-Thousands Take To The Streets For The 2023 Barfoot & Thompson Auckland Marathon
+Thousands Run the City in the 2023 Barfoot & Thompson Auckland Marathon

 Thousands of eager runners rose early this morning to take part in the 32nd edition of New Zealand’s largest and most iconic running event, the Barfoot & Thompson Auckland Marathon.